zbhavyai/containers/README.md

 # Containers

-This repository provides examples of integrating and deploying various services using Docker Compose.
-By utilizing a single `compose.yaml` file, you can easily set up and manage multiple services for development and testing purposes.
+Curated list of usage of various tools and services using containers.

 ## Single Service Examples